 Here is a picture of my simple meditation space.
 The table is an original mosaic created by my grandmother:

-Overtime meditation has helped me cope with anxiety and chronic pain.
+Overtime meditation has helped me cope with heightened emotions and chronic pain.
 Meditating in the morning ensures that I start my day in the right head space.
-I still need practice on letting go of thoughts, but I know it takes time.

 Do you meditate on a regular basis?
 Do you have a meditation space set up in your home?